 In the UK we had to change four trains, as there was a fatality on the track and so I ended up searching for alternatives to take trains to get to Harwich.

 Pet travel tip: make sure to leave enough time when you plan the train trips.

 Always check the future connections in case you miss one of the connections.
-Luckily I had the Trainline Apps (there is one for the UK and one for the rest of the Europe) and I could search connections in real time, so I knew what options I had.
+Luckily I had the Trainline Apps (there is one for the UK and one for the rest of Europe) and I could search connections in real time, so I knew what options I had.

 However, the app was not as helpful in the Netherlands.
-When we got to Rotterdam, I found out that the trains to Utrecht were cancelled.
+When we got to Rotterdam, I found out that the trains to Utrecht were canceled.
 All of them!
 So the staff advised me to take the train to Leiden, and then change there for Utrecht, which we did.
 We took another train that clearly said it went to Utrecht Centraal.
 You will never guess what happened after one hour of a ride.